CasparKielwein/Aaargh/Mechanics.md

 Prefer simple operations!
 We want to minimize the cognitive burden put on players.
 Thus both the number of and the strength of calculations necessary during play should be low.
 Comparing to numbers is simpler than calculation.
 Addition is simpler than subtraction.
-Multiplication and division by any other number than 10 and 2 is to be avoided.
+Multiplication with and division by any other number than 10 and 2 is to be avoided.

 As a consequence we avoid bookkeeping as it usually requires more calculations.
 Hit Points might be an exception.